Jacobvillagomez1/Install-Software-In-a-Linux-Distrubution/README.md

 </p>

 <h1>Install Software In a Linux Distrubution Lab 1 & 2</h1>
-This tutorial outlines the Google Cybersecuirty Lab 1 & 2 and a break down of how to install software in a linux distrubtion.<br />
+This tutorial outlines the Google Cybersecurity Lab 1 & 2 and a break down of how to install software in a Linux distributions.<br />

 <h2>Video Demonstration</h2>